 Out of the 215 billion emails sent daily, should every email have a motive to generate or convert leads?
 Not really!
 Email newsletters are effective for awareness, acquisition, conversion, and retention– not to forget their trust building ability with your subscribers by sharing valuable information.

+Email Newsletter design is more than just an art; in fact, it has crucial influence on the success of your campaigns.
 So, how do you design a newsletter that can help you build long term relationships with your subscriber base?
-Well, let’s have a look at the top 5 breakthrough newsletter design trends that will rule 2016.
+Well, a compelling email marketing UX is a must.
+Let’s have a look at the top 5 breakthrough newsletter design trends that will rule this year.

 1) Get Responsive or go home

 With over 50% of email newsletters being viewed on mobile phones, it is essential for any email marketer to consider a mobile-first approach.
 A responsive email design means your subscribers will not have to pinch and zoom to view your newsletter.
 I found a nice responsive email checklist here, but following are the prerequisites that you should consider in this year before you plan to adopt a responsive email newsletter design.